rasmusbergpalm/DeepLearnToolbox/README.md

 Contributing
 ------------------------------
-Fork repository
+1. Fork repository

-create a new branch, e.g. `checkout -b my-stuff`
+2. Create a new branch, e.g. `checkout -b my-stuff`

-commit and push your changes to that branch
+3. Commit and push your changes to that branch

-make sure that the test works (!) (see known errors)
+4. Make sure that the test works (!) (see known errors)

-create a pull request
+5. Create a pull request

-I'll accept your changes
+6. I accept your pull request

 I'll not accept pull requests introducing multiple independent changes at once, or pull requests that introduce new capabilities without accompanying tests.
 Example: Deep Belief Network